jordancormack/jordancormack.github.io/_posts/2024-09-19-stm32devboard.md

 - USB-C
 - CAN bus and USB concurrently
 - flat bottom / single sided
-- easy to manufacture (e.g. JLCPCB PCBA)
+- easy to manufacture (e.g. PCBWay / JLCPCB PCBA)

 When talking to someone about another recent PCB I'd made (a USB slider with a SAMD21), the STM32F072 came up.
 I looked through the datasheet and saw that it had USB and CAN, and unlike a lot of the smaller/lower cost STM32s, they were on separate pins!
 This means I can use it as a general purpose board for reading and writing CAN bus messages over USB.